 Note: If you manage to resolve the error using this method on a different configuration, let us know in the comment section below.

-Warning: Keep in mind that the process of updating your BIOS firmware can be detrimental to your PC if you don’t follow the instructions to the letter.
+Warning: Keep in mind that the process of updating your BIOS firmware can be detrimental to your PC if you don’t follow the instructions for the letter.
 If you decide to go through with it, you’ll have to do it at your own risk.

 BIOS interfaces, as well as the exact steps of updating the BIOS on a DELL PC, will be different from configuration to configuration.
-To avoid any confusions, we urge you to read Dell’s BIOS updates support page (here) to understand the procedure.
+To avoid any confusion, we urge you to read Dell’s BIOS updates support page (here) to understand the procedure.